Back to Living Real Change

 Are young adults most at risk for IBS?

 “Young people like to push the envelope.
 They live fast-paced lifestyles with no time to decompress and no time to cook healthy, balanced meals.
-These bad lifestyle and eating habits eventually catch up to you,” says Dr. Holly.
+These bad lifestyles and eating habits eventually catch up to you,” Dr. Holly says.

 He also points out that IBS is an acquired condition.
 Some develop it after years of eating an unhealthy diet while others may get a viral intestinal bug that triggers the onset of IBS.
 This is called post-infectious IBS.
 Symptoms can also occur for unknown reasons.